 Travelling Fit is a fully accredited travel agency which offers a full range of services to our clients.
 This enables us to book your flights and additional touring to help us assist you in creating your perfect holiday experience.

 The entry fee for the Thunder Dragon Marathon Bhutan is included in the price of the Marathon package.

 The Thunder Dragon Marathon starts early in the morning and the exact time will be confirmed during the tour.

-Final details about the timing to be announced.
+Final details about the timing will be announced in your participant guide.

 Your race pack will be given to you upon your arrival

 There are no official pace setters for this event